mohiturkude8237/Weather-App/README.md

-  # Weather App – CI/CD Deployment
+  # Weather App – CI/CD Deployment1

 A React Weather Application deployed using Docker, Nginx, and Jenkins CI/CD for production-grade deployment.